Fast-payout icon

 counterparty.bankAccount -white_check_mark- Contains details about the destination bank account and its owner.

-priority -white_check_mark- The priority of the bank transfer, which affects the transfer speed and the fees you have to pay.
+priority -white_check_mark- The priority of the bank transfer, which affects the transfer speed and the fees you pay.

 priorities -white_check_mark-